 The current exemptions for pension products should be retained.
-Pension products have very specific objectives as well as a special fiscal and regulatory treatment at national level.
-Therefore, there are national tailored information requirements on pensions.
+Pension products have very specific objectives as well as special national fiscal and regulatory treatment, which is why there are tailored national information requirements on pensions.
 The PRIIPs Regulation and related RTS were designed for retail investment products, some of which are speculative products with a short-term horizon.
 These products are significantly different in nature to pension products which were, as a result, explicitly left out of the scope of the PRIIPs Regulation.
+For example: